Skip to Main Content

 Should You Get a Measles Vaccine Booster?

 These days, most people are vaccinated against measles, a highly contagious, life-threatening respiratory virus, when they are children.
-But recent reports that measles is spreading in parts of the United States are prompting some adults to wonder whether they need a measles booster shot.
+But the spread of measles cases throughout the United States in the past year is prompting some adults to wonder whether they need a measles booster shot.

 “The problem with measles is that it is so contagious.
 It’s one of the most contagious diseases in existence,” says Scott Roberts, MD, a Yale Medicine infectious diseases specialist, adding that a person’s geographical risk can change quickly.